The Risk to Population Health Equity Posed by Automated Decision Systems: A Narrative Review: Method

-Literatures at the intersection of artificial intelligence, big data, and public health were sourced from Scopus, PubMed, Web of Science, and IEEE Xplore databases, and arXiv, medRxiv, and bioRxiv pre-print servers.
-Search terms and topics used included ‘artificial intelligence’, ‘machine learning’, ‘big data’, together with ‘public health’, and ‘epidemiology’.
+Initially, literature was gathered by searching Scopus, PubMed, Web of Science, and IEEE Xplore databases, and arXiv, medRxiv, and bioRxiv pre-print servers using the search terms ‘artificial intelligence’, ‘machine learning’, or ‘big data’, in combination with ‘public health’ or ‘epidemiology’.
+Searches were also conducted using the search terms ‘artificial intelligence’ or ‘machine learning’, together with ‘bias’ or ‘privacy’.
 Grey literature was sourced using Google Scholar, Hacker News\footnote{\url{https://news.ycombinator.com/}}, WHO IRIS, United Nations Official Document System, and World Economic Forum Reports.
-Citation tracking was used to identify additional references.
-Mapping, classifying and selection was initially undertaken in EndNote X9 (see Figure~\ref{fig:fig1} for examples).
-Additional classification and thematic analysis was undertaken using NVivo 12 Pro qualitative analysis software.
+Relevant articles were selected by scanning titles and abstracts, yielding 240 references.
+Citation tracking was then used to identify additional sources as analysis proceeded, in keeping with the hermeneutic approach.
+Mapping, classification, and thematic analysis was undertaken iteratively using NVivo 12 Pro qualitative analysis software.